Pocket Option Copy Trading Guide: How to Copy Traders Safely and Profitably

 At its core, copy trading is very simple.
 Instead of making trades yourself, you pick a trader on Pocket Option’s leaderboard and automatically copy their trades into your account.

 When they open a trade, your account opens the same trade.
 When they close a trade, your account closes it too.
+It’s important to understand that your results may not be identical to the trader’s results.
+Differences in account size, trade execution speed, asset payouts, and market volatility can all affect performance.
 You can choose how much money to allocate per trade or day.
 You can stop copying anytime you want.

 It feels like hiring someone to trade for you.
 But you still control the risk, the trader selection, and when you start or stop.